testflows/TestFlows-WebSite/source/_posts/blog/combinatorial-testing-behavior-model.md

     check_memory(number_of_calls=2)
 ```

 By executing this modified test program, we will observe that it now results in {%katex%}3136{%endkatex%} combinations being covered!
-This is calculated as `56` combinations for the first memory call multiplied by `56` combinations for the second memory call, giving us a total of:
+This is calculated as {%katex%}56{%endkatex%} combinations for the first memory call multiplied by {%katex%}56{%endkatex%} combinations for the second memory call, giving us a total of:

-{%katex%}56 \times 56 = 3136{%endkatex%} total combinations.
+> {%katex%}56 \times 56 = 3136{%endkatex%} combinations

 ```bash
 Passing